-If a word (com, org, net etc) comes just after your domain name and URL of your domain ends there it means it is a top-level domain.
+What if a word (com, org, net etc) comes just after your domain name and URL of your domain ends there?
+It means it is a top-level domain (TLD).
 For example www.beamoneyblogger.com is a top-level domain.

 You can use any of them.
-But which one exactly is better for you, it depends upon your blogging objectives.
+Which one exactly is better for you.
+It depends upon your blogging objectives.

-If you want to do serious blogging to make it your full-time living so it is better to buy a top-level domain.
+- If you want to do serious blogging to make it your full-time living so buy a top-level domain.

-If you just want to do blogging as hobby then there is no problem if you pick a free domain.
+- If you just want to do blogging as hobby then pick a free domain.

-That is why it is advised to transfer your blog from free domain to top-level domain by following a credible tutorial freely available online.
+So transfer your blog from free domain to TLD by following a credible tutorial freely available online.

 Why to use domain name?